quentinsf/IMAPdedup/README.md

 This is nice because it doesn't require a password to be passed to the program via a command-line argument, where it could be seen by other users of the system.
 (This short startup file could be made read-only.)
 Note that you will normally need to include in your options class ALL of the options that you might specify on the command line.

+## Accessing the IMAP mailboxes via a local server

+The -P option allows you to access the mailboxes via stdin/stdout to a subprocess, rather than over the network.
+Dovecot can be run in this mode, for example:

+    /usr/lib/dovecot/imap -o mail_location=maildir:~/.mbsync/mails

+Typically you might wrap such a command in a script, and then specify the script as the argument of the -P option.

 ## Acknowledgements etc

 For more information, please see [the page on Quentin's site](http://qandr.org/quentin/software/imapdedup).